 Tori Lawrence is a choreographer, filmmaker, and educator who creates site-specific multimedia performances and digital/analog dance films.
 Her environmentally-based work inspires an imaginative and sustainable way of looking at, thinking about, and using space.
 Her site-specific choreography has been presented nationally and internationally, including three commissions by the Barnes Foundation in Philadelphia, where she created “Holding Place,” an evening-length multimedia performance featuring acclaimed Brooklyn-based musicians Bing & Ruth.
 The work was created in response to the architecture of the Barnes’ new Philadelphia campus.
 Philadelphia Weekly describes her site-specific work as “poignant,” “stunning,” and “arresting.”

-Her screendance work has received funding from the New England Foundation for the Arts (NEFA), Dance Films Association, and Lighton International Artists Exchange.
-She has been awarded an artist residency from Lademoen Kunstnerverksteder and DansiT to work and live in Trondheim, Norway for 3 months, where she'll research analog filmmaking techniques.
+Her screendance work has received funding from the New England Foundation for the Arts (NEFA), Dance Films Association, Vermont Arts Council, and Lighton International Artists Exchange.
+She has been awarded an artist residency from Lademoen Kunstnerverksteder and DansiT to work and live in Trondheim, Norway for 3 months in the summer of 2021, where she'll work on a new screendance project.
 Other awarded artist residencies and fellowships include: Yaddo (NY; 2018), Djerassi (CA; 2017), Playa (OR; 2018), Brunakra (Sweden; 2018), Jonah Bokaer Arts Foundation (NY; 2018), Ucross Foundation (WY; 2016), Charlotte Street Foundation (MO; 2016-17), Dance Ireland (Dublin; 2014), and Workshop Foundation (Budapest; 2013).